tianwei-zhang/422parks.com/_city/Nikko-Travel-Guide.md

 {% include figure image_path="/assets/img/japan/nikko/Shinkyo Bridge.webp"%}

 ## Rinno-ji
 After you cross "The Sacred Bridge", start to explore the temple complex near Rinno-ji.
-This place is especially beatufil during fall.
+This place is especially beautiful during fall.
 Nature has turned trees into canvas and leaves into colors.
 It was one of most amazing sight during my visit to Japan.
 {% include gallery id="gallery1" layout="half"%}

 ## Tosho-gu